 Taxes are low, it’s very easy to start a company for both foreigners and locals, a foreigner can own 100% of a Singapore company, and the quality of life is high.
-The World’s Bank keeps naming Singapore the easiest place to open a new business.
+The World Bank keeps naming Singapore the easiest place to open a new business.

 No, you can open and run your business from abroad and you only need to fly in once to open a bank account.
 For everything else get a local service provider.

 Sure.
 There’s a special type of visa called Employment Pass you can receive within about 6 months.
 In order to qualify you need to pay yourself a salary.
 It must be no less than S$3,600 but that is a threshold for University graduates.
-If you are more mature, your salary should be about S$6,000, especially if you plan to bring family under Dependant Passes.
+If you are more mature, your salary should be about S$6,000-S$8,000, especially if you plan to bring family under Dependant Passes.

 No, it’s not necessary.
 A foreigner can open a business in Singapore from abroad and not have a single employee there.
 As long as you have a resident director and a corporate secretary, you are fine.

-To register a business in Singapore you need to have a local address, corporate secretary, and a resident director.
-Corporate secretary is a person certified under various regulations responsible for lodging and filing in time all necessary documents required by law.
+To register a business in Singapore you need to have a local address, a corporate secretary, and a resident director.
+A Corporate secretary is a person certified under various regulations responsible for lodging and filing in time all necessary documents required by law.
 As for director, your company can have as many as you want, but at least one needs to be local.
 All three services are commonly provided by special agencies.